hfolcot/lyrics-finder/README.md

 to view the albums by the selected artist.
 This works by passing the artist_id as a parameter into the getAlbumList() function which is triggered on click.

-### getLyrics() [2 > 3 AND 6 > 7]
+### returnLyrics() [2 > 3 AND 6 > 7]

 This function is invoked when any button within a list of songs is clicked.
+The track ID of the selected song is passed through from the previous function.
+The function uses two separate ajax calls.
+The first is used to get data from the track.get in the API and plucks the track name from this so that it can be displayed as a title.
-The track_id of the selected song is passed into the function to be used in the $.ajax request to https://api.musixmatch.com/ws/1.1/matcher.lyrics.get.
-The function will check that there are lyrics to return and if so, they are added to the html within the container element.
-If there are no lyrics to return, an error message is displayed within the container element.
+A second call is then made to matcher.lyrics.get to return the lyrics themselves.
+If there are no lyrics to return, a custom error message is displayed within the container element.

 ### getAlbumList() [4 > 5]